juicetanz/geoguessr-ai/README.md

 # geoguessr-ai

 A project intended to determine the location of images based on Google Street View data of countries.
+It allows people to find the locations of images they are curious about and can help people who may be lost.

 ![An example of the model's output](output.jpg)